Sunday 13 July 1941

 Man sleeping in front of Dunhill Funeral Home after a night drinking, 711 Amsterdam Avenue, New York, New York, 13 July 1941 (Weegee). |

-The Communist Party of Yugoslavia, led by a senior Montenegrin member of the Politburo of the Central Committee of the Communist Party of Yugoslavia, Milovan Đilas, initiates the revolt.
+It also is a result of the German invasion of the Soviet Union.
+Communists around the world rally to the Allied cause as a result of this.
+The Communist Party of Yugoslavia follows this trend, led by a senior Montenegrin member of the Politburo of the Central Committee of the Communist Party of Yugoslavia, Milovan Đilas, who initiates the revolt.
+Note that previous to Operation Barbarossa, Đilas and his compatriots evinced no such inclination to revolt.
 While the communists begin the rebellion, many ordinary folks and nationalists/monarchists join it.
 Serb nationalists also get involved.
 The uprising will last for the rest of the year, and

 This type of incident causes a fair amount of eye-rolling in the Wehrmacht.
 The bitter observation that "the Italians aren't even equal to the bandits" becomes popular.